ZoltePudeleczko/asusctl/CONTRIBUTING.md

 # Contributing

+> **⚠️ FORK NOTICE:** This is a fork of the original asusctl project, built and tested with **Pop!_OS 24.04 LTS** and **ROG Zephyrus G16** in mind.
+This fork has removed GUI and AniMe Matrix features.
+It may work on other configurations but should be used with caution.
+For contributions related to removed features, please consider contributing to the original project at [asus-linux/asusctl](https://gitlab.com/asus-linux/asusctl).

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.